Texas utility Energy Future pushes bankruptcy exit plan in trial

-WILMINGTON, Del.
-(Reuters) - Energy Future Holdings Corp [EFHC.UL][TXEFHE.UL], Texas' biggest power company, urged a U.S. bankruptcy court on Wednesday to allow the bulk of its operations to exit Chapter 11, in the largest U.S. bankruptcy since the financial crisis.
+WILMINGTON, Del., Aug 17 (Reuters) - Energy Future Holdings Corp , Texas' biggest power company, urged a U.S. bankruptcy court on Wednesday to allow the bulk of its operations to exit Chapter 11, in its latest bid to reorganize after two years of battling creditors in the largest U.S. bankruptcy since the financial crisis.

 Energy Future filed for Chapter 11 in April 2014 with $42 billion in debt, the largest bankruptcy since General Motors Corp's in 2009.
 Much of the debt had been taken on in 2007 when the Dallas-based company was formed through the $45 billion leveraged buyout of TXU Corp, led by KKR & Co, TPG Capital Management and the private equity arm of Goldman Sachs.